-Louis Spohr invented the chin rest in the early 19th century and it has then become a standard part of the instrument.
+Louis Spohr invented the chin rest in the early 19th century and it has become a standard part of the instrument.
 The integration of the chin rest into the instrument has to do with the increasingly demanding repertoire of that time.
 With the help of the chin rest, it allows the left hand more freedom, particularly in vibrato and shifting.

 Many students are not aware that the chin rest that came with their instruments might not be a good fit.
-An ill-fitted chin rest will get in the way of good posture and natural movements, and may cause aches, pains, or even injuries.
+An ill-fitted chin rest will get in the way of good posture and natural movements and may cause aches, pains, or even injuries.

 The height, shape, and placement of the chinrest have to be carefully considered when selecting a chin rest as no two individuals have the same physical build-up.
-Teachers have to be highly alert and quick to recommend changes in the set-up of the instrument when students showed signs of discomfort arising from bad head angle (twisted neck), skin irritation, or stiff shoulder.
+Teachers have to be highly alert and quick to recommend changes in the set-up of the instrument when students showed signs of discomfort arising from a bad head angle (twisted neck), skin irritation, or stiff shoulder.

 Generally, the longer the neck of the person, the higher the chin rest he needs.
 According to Lynne Denig of chinrests.com, there should be “a gap of about one finger-width between the top of the [chin] rest and the jaw when the eyes are looking forward.”

 A chin rest that is too high will strain the neck as the player cannot release the natural weight of the skull onto the chin rest, something that is crucial to a good violin support.
 On the other hand, a chin rest that is too low might cause the head to slope downwards, or even prompting the player to drop his jaw in order to reach for the surface of the chin rest.